-B. The indemnity deposit shall be used to pay the cost of restoring the public place, or removing any earth or other debris, of replacing or repairing or current S the Office of this City Clerk any utility interrupted or damaged or of any trees in the public place, of completing any work left unfinished, of resetting any traffic control devices, of the expenses of engineering and other studies authorized by Section 15.04.035, and any other expense that the City may sustain in conjunction the permitted work, plus a City with administrative charge equal to fifteen percent (15%) of the amounts expended for the City's expenses for services such as inspections, surveys, preparing plans, letting contracts, and contract administration or supervision.
+B. The indemnity deposit shall be used to pay the cost of restoring the public place, or removing any earth or other debris, of replacing or repairing any utility interrupted or damaged or of any trees in the public place, of completing any work left unfinished, of resetting any traffic control devices, of the expenses of engineering and other studies authorized by Section 15.04.035, and any other expense that the City may sustain in conjunction with the permitted work, plus a City administrative charge equal to fifteen percent (15%) of the amounts expended for the City's expenses for services such as inspections, surveys, preparing plans, letting contracts, and contract administration or supervision.
 The balance of the cash indemnity deposit, if any, after all deductions shall be returned to the applicant.
 If the indemnity deposit be insufficient, the applicant shall be liable for the deficiency.